S3-working-group/s3-practical-guide/docs/all.md

 -   Taking time to investigate situations and their potential relevance, before acting, helps to **determine if and when intervening is worthwhile**, because people can be mistaken, both regarding their conclusions about what they are perceiving, and in terms of the relevance they ascribe to the situations they perceive (see _Navigate via Tension_).
 -   Being clear about why you are doing things will make it easier to **regularly evaluate the outcomes** of your actions and identify ways to improve your approach.
 (When doing so, also consider whether the organizational driver has changed: the situation is different, or its relevance for the organization has changed.)

 Determining whether a situation qualifies as an organizational driver is dependent on adequate understanding of the overall purpose of the organization (its <a href="glossary.html#entry-primary-driver" class="glossary-tooltip" data-toggle="tooltip" title="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</a> and main <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a>, its <a href="glossary.html#entry-strategy" class="glossary-tooltip" data-toggle="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a>, <a href="glossary.html#entry-objective" class="glossary-tooltip" data-toggle="tooltip" title="Objective: A (specific) result that a person or team or organization wants to achieve; an aim or a goal.">objectives</a>, <a href="glossary.html#entry-values" class="glossary-tooltip" data-toggle="tooltip" title="Values: Valued principles that guide behavior.
-Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a>, existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, and so on.
+Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a>, existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, and so on.
 Once it's established that responding to a particular situation would be beneficial for the organization, it qualifies as an organization driver and can then be prioritized accordingly.
 Such diligence ensures that people remain focused on, and responsive to, challenges and opportunities that are relevant to the organization's purpose and objectives.

 ##### Relationships between organizational drivers